translate/translate/docs/commands/html2po.rst

--tTEMPLATE, --template=TEMPLATE   read from TEMPLATE in htm, html formats -wWRAP, --wrap=WRAP  set number of columns to wrap html at --notidy             don't use tidy to clean up HTML, even if installed (new in version 1.2.1) --fuzzy              use translations marked fuzzy --nofuzzy            don't use translations marked fuzzy (default)
+-tTEMPLATE, --template=TEMPLATE   read from TEMPLATE in htm, html formats -wWRAP, --wrap=WRAP  set number of columns to wrap html at --notidy             don't use tidy to clean up HTML, even if installed (new in version 1.2.1) --threshold=PERCENT  only convert files where the translation completion is above PERCENT --fuzzy              use translations marked fuzzy --nofuzzy            don't use translations marked fuzzy (default)